frankvdh/Meerkat/README.md

 -----
 This list is more-or-less in priority order.
 At the moment it is shrinking :)
 * Corrupted logs (fixed?)
-* Logs not shown on screen
+* Logs not shown on screen (fixed?)
 * Investigate negative speeds (fixed?)
+* Reduce frequency of heading change updates
+* Reduce frequency of auto-zooming in
+* Reduce power consumption (frequent screen redraws)
+* Allow screen to be used vertically
 * Ownship track... history and prediction
 * Indicate Mode-C traffic presence
 * Audio / Haptic alerts of collision threats